schowdhuri/uport-devdocs/markdown/docs/credentials/verification tutorial.md

 The `createVerification()` function returns a promise that resolves to a JWT.
 This time, we will make use of another transport from the `uport-transports` library (specifically, `transports.push.send`) to send the JWT as a push notification, without requiring the user to scan another QR code.
 This transport requires a public encryption key and a push token of the user to whom it’s being sent to — both of which are included in the initial disclosure response.

-When the `/callback` page loads, a push notification should appear in the mobile app of the user who has just scanned the QR code, containing the credential that you have edited above.
+When the `/callback` page loads, a push notification will appear in the mobile app of the user who has just scanned the QR code, containing the credential that you have edited above.

 After performing any edits, you can test this flow by starting the server with:
 ```bash